grid443/secon2019/README.md

-Demo project for a [talk](https://2019.secon.ru/reports/bezopasnost-v-mikroservisah) at the SECON'19 conference about authN/authZ in distributed applications.
+Demo project for [the talk at the SECON'19 conference](https://2019.secon.ru/reports/bezopasnost-v-mikroservisah) about authN/authZ in distributed applications.
 Application functionality available based on user role:

 - Get a list of organizations.
 Available for all user roles (accountant, auditor, org_auditor)
 - Get a list of departments for the specified organization.
 Available for accountant and auditor